Lonar: Transport and tourism

-The nearest train stations are Shegaon near Khamgaon and Malkapur near Bhusawal railway-junction, on the Mumbai-Bhusawal-Nagpur route of Central Railway of Indian Railways and is around 100 km from Lonar.
+The nearest train stations are Shegaon near Khamgaon and Malkapur near Bhusawal railway-junction, on the Howrah–Nagpur–Mumbai line of Central Railway of Indian Railways and is around 100 km from Lonar.
 Buses also run to Lonar from Nagpur, Akola, Buldhana, Malkapur, Jalna and Nanded.

 If travelling from Nagpur, one must take a bus till Mehkar near Washim and then head to Lonar.
 From Mumbai or Pune, the most convenient route is to first reach Aurangabad via bus (Mumbai and Pune) or train/flight (from Mumbai only) and then take a state transport bus to Lonar.
 From Pune, air-conditioned and regular buses run every hour from the Shivajinagar bus stand to Aurangabad.

 Maharashtra Tourism runs a resort just 50 meters from the lake.
 The property is affordable, modern, and well-maintained.
 There are also several decent and budget-friendly lodges available in the town.

 The food available in Lonar has influence from both Khandesh and Marathwada cuisines.
 It is unique and simple but spicy.